SinghSahiljit44/home_banking/README.md

-A comprehensive full-stack digital banking platform developed by Singh Sahiljjt and David Brembati.
+A comprehensive full-stack digital banking platform.
 This application provides a secure and intuitive environment for managing essential banking services, designed with a focus on modular architecture and data integrity.
 🚀 Technical Ecosystem

     Backend Framework: PHP 8.x with Laravel (MVC Architecture).